balapitchuka/server_snippets/apache_snippets.md

   - `sudo apt install apache2`
   - By default, Ubuntu will immediately start and enable the apache2 daemon as soon as its package is installed

+Apache Server Terminology
+- **Directive**
+  - A configuration command that controls one or more aspects of Apache's behavior.
+  - Directives are placed in the Configuration File
+- **Configuration File**
+  - A text file containing Directives that control the configuration of Apache.

 ## Snippets